HomereAMK/FeralPigeonGenomics/README.md

 #### GBSed Samples:

-Basically, we run the very same ".yaml" file used in the inicial GBSed run here, the only different was of course that now we used the filtered ".fastq.gz" files.
+Basically, we run the very same _.YAML_ file used in the inicial GBSed run here, the only different was of course that now we used the filtered _.FASTQ.GZ_ files.
 Please notice that PCR duplicates are NOT removed here!

 ```
 xsbatch -c XXX --mem-per-cpu XXX -J XXX --time XXX -- bam_pipeline dryrun --jre-option "-XmxXXXg" --max-threads XXX --bwa-max-threads XXX --adapterremoval-max-threads XXX --destination ~/data/Pigeons/Analysis/PaleoMix_GBS/ ~/data/Pigeons/Analysis/FPGP--Final_PaleoMix_GBS.yaml